Star Trek Into Darkness Reviews

 We kick off admittedly with a very nice looking yet clear [i]Indy[/i] rip, all that was missing was a giant rolling boulder.
 Instantly you can see this film is gonna be a treat visually, modern films have gotten to a point now where they do (can) look extremely polished and slick, and this film is easily top of its game in the effects department, its beautiful.
 I do especially love futuristic London and the look of future Earth in general, so much detail, so much going on, the newer Star Wars trilogy pales in comparison.
 I could of course mention the immense use of lens flare but I think everyone knows that now and it merely blends into the background, some looking very nice.

-There doesn't appear to be any real goals or reasons for anyone in this film, Marcus wants Khan to create new advanced gear and then...? start a war with the Klingon's, why?.
-He intends to start this war by getting 'Kirk' to fight missiles at Khan who is hiding in an uninhabited area of the Klingon homeworld, but how did he know Khan would hide there? what if he hid on another world?.
-And why exactly are Khan's crew stuffed in these missiles?? risky place to smuggle them isn't it?...well isn't it?!.
-And no one suspects the fact there are 72 missiles exactly, not maybe 10 or 20 but 72! odd high number isn't it? well isn't it?!.
+There doesn't appear to be any real goals or reasons for anyone in this film, Marcus wants Khan to create new advanced gear and then...? start a war with the Klingon's, why?
+He intends to start this war by getting Kirk to fight missiles at Khan who is hiding in an uninhabited area of the Klingon homeworld, but how did he know Khan would hide there? what if he hid on another world?
+Why exactly are Khan's crew stuffed in these missiles?? risky place to smuggle them isn't it?...well isn't it?!
+And no one suspects the fact there are 72 missiles exactly, not maybe 10 or 20 but 72! odd high number isn't it? well isn't it?!

 On the subject of Khan I really must say I don't understand what the fuss was about with Cumberbatch.
 Now I'm not saying the guy did a bad job, not at all, but as far as I'm concerned his performance on the whole was just very average, his entire range boiled down to over pronunciation of his words.
 As a character he wasn't particularly interesting either, a very bland generic looking bad guy (or was he? he just wanted to save his crew) who blended into the background, accept when he's killing everyone like an unstoppable superhero (Khan never did that in the original second Trek film).

-That of course in turn leads me to mention the iconic 'KHAAANNNN!' moment.
-We all know of the classic version of course but what of this regurgitated version?.
+That of course in turn leads me to mention the iconic [i]'KHAAANNNN!'[/i] moment.
+We all know of the classic version of course but what of this regurgitated version?
 Well its kinda silly really, the fact is these two guys have only known each other for a relatively short period of time (two films), so again the emotions don't really bubble much when Spock blubbers over Kirk, zero emotions in fact.
-Plus of course as I just mentioned we all know that Kirk will definitely be back from the dead somehow (oh wait, we saw how earlier in the film with the Tribble, where did they find a Tribble?) so the whole thing is just plain dumb.
+Plus of course as I just mentioned we all know that Kirk will definitely be back from the dead somehow (oh wait, where did they find a Tribble?) so the whole thing is just plain dumb.
 These moments are in the new film purely to get the hardcore old school Trekkies wet and a rather weak attempt to be clever simply by reversing stuff when in fact its more of an insult to the 82 film.
 Spock died in the original so lets make Kirk die here, Kirk screams out Khan so lets...you get the drift, genius writing huh.

 As a stand alone film the first Trek reboot was a fine film, this sequel is simply loud messy action folly with lavish visuals.
 There isn't really much I can recommend here if you're a true Star Trek fan, regular film goers may enjoy it of course but that's only because this isn't proper Star Trek (which is what they were aiming for).
 All I can say is I really hope they don't try and reuse more of the classic films, why not try and make you're own classic cinematic moments instead of copying some one else's.
 A reasonably entertaining watch no doubt but hardly memorable or groundbreaking, wholly average, very lazy, very jumbled, half a mark up for visuals.